zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ## Technical Details

-The web UI is packaged into the Zarf binay, so you don't have to worry about additional dependencies or trying to install it yourself!
-The Web UI is served through your machines local browser, running as a local host, and utlizes as the backend.
+The web UI is packaged into the Zarf binary, so you don't have to worry about additional dependencies or trying to install it yourself!
+The Web UI is served through your machine's local browser, running on `localhost`, and utilizes the Zarf go binary as the backend.

 Use the Zarf Deployment UI to execute the existing Zarf CLI commands.
 - [Zarf tools Kubectl](/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_tools_kubectl.md)